mapbox/node-pre-gyp/README.md

 [N-API](https://nodejs.org/api/n-api.html#n_api_n_api) is an ABI-stable alternative to previous technologies such as [nan](https://github.com/nodejs/nan) which are tied to a specific Node runtime engine.
 N-API is Node runtime engine agnostic and guarantees modules created today will continue to run, without changes, into the future.

-Using `node-pre-gyp` with N-API projects requires a handful of additional congiguration values and imposes some additional requirements.
+Using `node-pre-gyp` with N-API projects requires a handful of additional configuration values and imposes some additional requirements.

 The most significant difference is that an N-API module can be coded to target multiple  N-API versions.
 Therefore, an N-API module must declare in its `package.json` file which N-API versions the module is designed to run against.
 In addition, since multiple builds may be required for a single module, path and file names must be specified in way that avoids naming conflicts.